 Containing many of the same health boosting sulpher compounds that their allium cousins the onion and garlic, leeks add wonderful flavor to foods, but can also star on their own.
+This leek gratin makes a great side dish to just about any dinner.

 I originally found a recipe in a Williams and Sonoma recipe book and decided to make it for a family dinner where we hosted the Kitchen Stewardship family.
 Knowing Katie, I knew we’d have at least 2 people who would be up for trying something new.
 Her and I. (our families aren’t quite as adventurous as we are!)
 Her husband was a delight and real trooper when he selected just one for his plate.